Volkswagen Passat: B1 (Type 32; 1973)

-The first generation Passat launched in 1973 in two- and four-door sedan and three- and five-door versions.
+The first generation Passat launched in 1973 in two- and four-door saloon and three- and five-door versions.
 Externally all four shared styling by Giorgetto Giugiaro.
-The first generation Passat was a fastback variant of the mechanically identical Audi 80 sedan, introduced a year earlier.
-A five-door station wagon was introduced in 1974, which in North American markets was sold as an Audi Fox.
-In Europe, the Passat was equipped with two rectangular, two round 7-inch, or four round 5.5-inch headlights depending on specification.
+The first generation Passat was a fastback variant of the mechanically identical Audi 80 saloon, introduced a year earlier.
+A five-door estate was introduced in 1974, which in North American markets was sold as an Audi Fox.
+In Europe, the Passat was equipped with two rectangular, two round 7-inch, or four round 5.5-inch headlamps depending on specification.
 The Passat was one of the most modern European family cars at the time, and was intended as a replacement for the ageing Volkswagen Type 3 and Type 4.
 The only other European cars of its size to feature front-wheel drive and a hatchback were the Renault 16 and Austin Maxi.

 The Passat originally featured the four-cylinder OHC 1.3-litre (55 PS) and 1.5-litre (75 PS/85 PS) petrol engines also used in the Audi 80—longitudinally mounted with front-wheel drive, in Audi tradition, with either a four-speed manual transmission or three-speed automatic.
 It had a MacPherson strut front suspension with a solid axle/coil spring setup at the rear.

 The SOHC 1.5-litre was enlarged to 1.6-litre in August 1975 with unchanged power ratings and slightly higher torque ratings.
 In July 1978, the Passat Diesel became available, equipped with the VW Golf's 1.5-litre diesel (50 PS), followed in February 1979 by the Passat GLI with a fuel-injected version of the 1.6-litre engine.